Interview with author Brenda Stanley

 Q10.
 What is the most valuable piece of advice you’ve been given about writing?

-Interview with author Roger Doucette
+Interview with author Erin Nichols

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.